ruby/gem_rbs_collection/gems/enumerize/2.5/README.md

-# RBS for config gem
+# RBS for enumerize gem

 The directory that defines the RBS files for the [enumerize](https://github.com/brainspec/enumerize) gem.